Autumn Table

 On Mac and Linux the built-in audio drivers are able to support low latencies out-of-the-box.
 This means you are unlikley to have latency issues with the default settings, however there is still a DSP buffer size that can be configured in the options.
 A lower DSP value means less latency, however this requires more CPU power.
 If the DSP is set too low for the computer to handle then this will typically result in audio glitches such as pops and clicks.

-The DSP value can be set using the dropdown here in the options.
+The DSP value can be set using the dropdown in the options.

-To get the best result may require a bit of trial and error.
-Essentially you want to have the buffer set to as lower value as possible without audio playback glitching or containing artefacts.
+To get the best results you want to set the buffer to as lower value as possible without audio playback glitching or containing artefacts.
 For many modern computers you will be able to set this all the way down to the smallest (fastest) value, 32kbps.

 Audio Latency – Windows & the ASIO4ALL Driver